 In the middle of Q4 madness, why in the world am I writing about Verification which only affects sellers who are opening new accounts?

 For one thing, we are seeing a lot of failed verifications.
 For another, the sellers who are failing the most are not new sellers who have never sold on the platform, but current sellers who are trying to launch new brands or who have acquired another Amazon business.

-Additionally, it is my belief that Amazon will eventually require all accounts to be verified.
+Additionally, it is my belief that amazon seller account required documents will eventually require verification process.
 We’ve already had clients who have been selling for years get suspended for something else and then be asked for verification documents in order to be reinstated.
 For all of you who were grandfathered in without verification, getting your ducks in a row would be a good Q1 activity.

 I'll be brief.
 Q4 is kicking our asses, too.

 Here’s what sellers who don’t have time to read need to know: